Jvele12/IS-CLass/README.md

 The 'pwd' command is mainly used to show current directory

 ### 4. mkdir
-The 'mkdir' command is for creating a new folder in current directory
+The 'mkdir' command is for creating a new folder in current directory.

 ### 5. rm
 The 'rm' command is used for removing files